waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Seafoam Islands Current:** Solved multi-floor boulder puzzle to stop the strong water current on B4F.

 ## C. Key Locations & Discoveries
 - **Mt.
-Moon Entrances:** The eastern entrance (from Route 3) appears to be the main path forward.
-The western entrance (from Route 4) connects to a separate, large section of the cave that is currently being explored for an alternate route.
+Moon Entrances:** The eastern entrance (from Route 4, near Route 3) is the presumed main path.
+The western entrance (from Route 4, near Cerulean) leads to a separate section that was fully explored and confirmed to not contain a fossil.
 - **Celadon Dept. Store:** Sells TMs, stat-boosters, POKé DOLLs, and evolution stones.
 - **Route 12:** Location of the Super Rod House.
 - **Cinnabar Island:** Home to a Pokémon Lab that can regenerate fossils.